Data Preparation

 Ask you how you want to split the data into train/val/test paritions

-Ask you how to decode the data (field map or sample_loader.py)
+Ask you how to decode the data if not using crude data (field map or sample_loader.py)

 .nv-meta/